heywoodlh/heywoodlh.io/_posts/2021-05-17-Setting-Up-Dotfiles.md

 /home/heywoodlh/.bash_profile -> /home/heywoodlh/opt/conf/dotfiles/bash_profile
 ```

 The `dotfiles/config` folder is important.
-The majority of command line-centric applications store their configs in the `~/.config` directory, so the symlink will point to this `config` folder.
+The majority of command line-centric applications store their configs in the `~/.config` directory so the `~/.config` symlink will point to this `dotfiles/config` folder.
 The `dotfiles/config` folder in this git repository stores all my configs that I don't mind being public, which are most of them.
 For example, `dotfiles/config/terminator` contains my desired Terminator config (Terminator is a Linux terminal emulator for anyone not familiar).
-Once the `dotfiles/config` directory is symlinked to `~/.config` then Terminator will pick up the config stored in this git repository.
+Once the `dotfiles/config` directory is symlinked to `~/.config` then Terminator will pick up the config stored in this git repository and I won't need to tweak Terminator's settings manually.
+Neat!

 The `dotfiles/vim` folder and `dotfiles/vimrc` file will be symlinked to `~/.vim` and `~/.vimrc`.
-My `vim` setup relies on a bunch of nice `vim` plugins which will be downloaded to the `dotfiles/vim/bundle` folder (using Peru) when you run the `setup.sh` script.
+My `vim` setup relies on a bunch of plugins which will be downloaded to the `dotfiles/vim/bundle` folder (using Peru) when you run the `setup.sh` script.

 ### BASH setup: